accgit/docker/readme.md

 ## Docker for Nette sandbox

-Setting up and running the nette sandbox server on the docker.
+Setting up and running Nette sandbox on docker.

 ## Command